Connaught Tunnel: Tunnels

-Proposal & tender
+Proposal and tender

 The stated advantages were three-fold.
-Primarily, the tunnel lowered the grade.
-Secondly, it shortened the distance.
-Thirdly, it bypassed an avalanche prone zone.
+Primarily, the tunnel lowered the grade; secondly, it shortened the distance; and thirdly, it bypassed an avalanche-prone zone.

 The specified alignment would lower the track summit from 4342 ft to 3794 ft, shorten the line by 4.4 mi, reduce the pusher gradient by 9.6 mi on the east slope and 5.9 mi on the west one, and eliminate the Stoney, Surprise, and Mountain creek bridges.
-The tunnel grade would be 0.95 per cent westward.
+The tunnel grade would be 0.95% westward.
 At the west portal, the route required a diversion of the Illecillewaet River for about 1 mi.
 Let out to tender in April 1913, the bids received were unacceptably high.
 It was immediately retendered as a cost-plus contract, with bonus and penalty clauses.
 After negotiations with the lowest bidder, the contract was awarded to Foley, Welch and Stewart (FW&S) in July 1913.